 Members’ Register of Interests.
 If you wish to contact one

 of the Independent Members please send a message to Ninesh Edwards,

 Meeting agendas and minutes, and any reports produced by the Panel

 will be published on this web page.
-West Sussex County Council has
+As host authority, West Sussex

 Details of how to make a complaint